xRiku/react-queens-blood/README.md

 <img src=".github/game.png"/>

 Disclaimer: The game is currently designed specifically for 1080p monitors.
+I do not own the Intellectual Property of Queen's Blood.
+I only implemented a simplistic version of the game.

 ## 🖥️ Technologies used